One-Language/One/CONTRIBUTING.md

 ### **First, Discuss**

-`The ONE Programming Language` is a very welcoming community.
+The `ONE Programming Language` is a very welcoming community.
 We appreciate your ideas and your help.
 You need to communicate in
 [our discord server](https://discord.com/invite/sFCE2HcMCa) or pick an issue and share your perception of the solution you have.
-Don't forget to fork this repository and to work on your contribution.
+Don't forget to fork this repository and create a feature or new branch to work on your contribution.

 ### **Then, make a PR**